jellyfish77/camelinaction/chapter3/transform/readme.md

 ###Transform Test

-Transform using Spring DSL and Bean:
+Transform using Spring DSL and and Simple scripting language:

 	mvn test -Dtest=SpringTransformScriptTest

-Transform using Spring DSL and script:
+Transform using Spring DSL and Bean:

 	mvn test -Dtest=SpringTransformMethodTest